serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/IHasOpenedOnce.md

 # IHasOpenedOnce interface
 **namespace:** *[Serenity.Data](../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../README.md)*

-Interfaces for types that has an OpenedOnce property that determines if the connection has opened at least once
+Interface for types that have an [`OpenedOnce`](IHasOpenedOnce/OpenedOnce.md) property that determines if the connection has been opened at least once.

 ```csharp
 public interface IHasOpenedOnce